 After you have cooked the protein pancakes on both sides and you are happy they have cooked through, scoop them or it up and put onto your plate ready for garnishing with you favourite toppings.

-So there you have a recipe for Banana Protein Pancakes, it is simple, they taste great, very filling and they also has quite a high protein count too.
+So there you have a recipe for Banana Protein Pancakes, it’s simple, they taste great, very filling and they also has quite a high protein count too.

-Enjoy and remember to experiment to find what works best and to suit your taste buds, Banana Protein Pancakes, what a great way to start your day.
+Enjoy and remember to experiment to find what works best and to suit your taste buds.